rxwx/rxwx.github.io/_posts/2022-11-09-ProxyNotRelay.md

 Ok, so we’re running as a low-privileged user here.
 Whilst low-privileged users _do_ have access to run PowerShell cmdlets.
 Their access is limited to a subset of cmdlets, which generally match the functionality available to the user through ECP/OWA.
 I wrote a quick script to attempt to enumerate a list of available cmdlets.
 (Caveat: this might not be a complete list, but) [this is what I came up with](https://gist.github.com/rxwx/47cd64b31241a9a487ebe1a255e90637).

 As you can see there’s still quite a few cmdlets listed there, and some such as [Get-App](https://learn.microsoft.com/en-us/powershell/module/exchange/get-app?view=exchange-ps) sound quite interesting.
 However, I had a quick look, didn’t find anything obvious and decided to move on.
 Perhaps someone did manage to get RCE via one of these cmdlets directly?
-Perhaps we'll cover this is future post :D
+Perhaps we'll cover this in a future post :D

 To summarise, we can hit the backend with our own supplied credentials, and we can execute a subset of cmdlets, but what about running cmdlets as a high privileged user?